morganhowell95/JSChallengeFramework-KhanAcademy/README.md

 Planned Implementation
 ===========
-1. Init blank Rails project with just a homepage, make user enter a password before access
+1. Init blank Rails project with just a homepage, make user enter a password before access.

 2. Show text editor, along with dropdown to select three diff types of analysis
     a.
 Black list selector
     b.
 White list selector
     c.
-Hierarchy that says what keywords we should expected embedded in others
+Hierarchy that says what keywords we should expected embedded in others (descendant selectors)
-      I. Implementation will involve fetching user input on the UI, sending this to the API along with JS code, then comparing the relations to the current AST.
+      I. Implementation will involve fetching user input on the UI, sending this to the API along with JS code, then comparing the relations to the current AST recursively.

 3.Query info set and make POST request to Rails API for all UI selections, including white and black list.